MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-enable-authenticator-passkey.md

 ## Delete a passkey

-If a user deletes a passkey in Authenticator, the passkey is also removed from the user's sign-in methods.
+If a user deletes a passkey in Authenticator, the passkey is also removed from the user's sign-in methods on Security Info.
+In some cases, when the passkey is not deleted on Security Info, the user will be notified and asked to remeidate.
 An Authentication Policy Administrator can also follow these steps to delete a passkey from the user’s authentication methods, but it won't remove the passkey from Authenticator.

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) and search for the user whose passkey needs to be removed.
 1. Select **Authentication methods** > right-click **FIDO2 security key** and select **Delete**.